 Another important key to GingerCloud’s MRP success is the inspiring PlayerMentors who support our MRP Players on and off the rugby field.
 PlayerMentors are young people from local schools and universities that champion disability inclusion.
 Through GingerCloud’s MRP, they learn valuable disability inclusion leadership, skills that nurture a generation of young people for whom disability is normalised.

 This is supported by GingerCloud’s Leadership Program, an online e-learning module course, and supported by GingerCloud’s MRP Ambassadors, Nathan Sharpe, Tim Horan AM, Stephen Moore, and Andrew Ready.
 Here PlayerMentors are specifically trained to become inclusion leaders of the future.
-With the support of the whole rugby community, we will achieve GingerCloud’s goal to change the world’s perception of children with learning and perceptual disabilities one rugby club at a time.
+With the support of the whole rugby community, we will achieve GingerCloud’s goal to change the world’s perception of neurodiverse young people one rugby club at a time.
 To celebrate their abilities not their limitations!